yskooo/engagedigital/README.md

-# engagedigital -- beta version
+# engagedigital -- BETA VERSION

 <h1>A responsive landing page for my freelance team start-up, which provides software solutions and website development for clients, businesses, and companies. </h1>